SvenWesterlaken/mongo4j/README.md

 #### neo_rel_name: `String`
 - Defaults to `[PROPERTY NAME]_[DOCUMENT TYPE]_[RELATED DOCUMENT TYPE]`. ie: `SUPERVISOR_CLASS_PERSON`
-- **Note**: relationships will be converted to uppercase to conform to the neo4j naming conventions
+- **Note:** relationships will be converted to uppercase to conform to the neo4j naming conventions

 ```javascript
 // Results in 'TAUGHT_BY' relationship